Undergraduate Course: Human Geography Fieldwork: Journey to the Western Isles (GEGR10100)

 On completion of this course, the student will be able to:

-- develop a detailed knowledge and an integrated understanding of the social and environmental factors which continue to influence the development of the Scottish Highlands
+- develop a detailed knowledge of the historical and environmental factors which continue to influence the development of the Scottish Highlands

 - critically assess a range of theoretical and conceptual issues in Human Geography with specific reference to Scottish society and to apply these to wider empirical and theoretical contexts